 Humanities Coding Club

-This club, for anyone using or experimenting with digital methods, or with expertise to share, runs on Thursday afternoons in term time in the Graduate Group Study Room from 1.30pm - 2.30pm, with the room booked until 5pm for anyone doing a longer piece of work.
+This club, for anyone using or experimenting with digital methods, or with expertise to share, runs on Thursday afternoons in term time in the Graduate Group Study Room from 2pm - 2.30pm.

 Introduction to Digital Humanities

 This course runs termly.
 It is an introductory-level course for beginners to Digital Humanities.
 It covers basic principles of how to model Humanities material as data, and how to produce visualisations using some popular, free, DH tools.
 This is a practical course, with course participants helping to research the publishing of translations during the Reformation period.

 Library inductions and information skills sessions for new students